mattcarlotta/snackables/README.md

 #### ENV_ENCODE

-By defining an `ENV_ENCODE` variable within one of your package.json scripts, this will let snackables know you'd like to set the encoding mode of the `.env` file(s).
+By defining an `ENV_ENCODE` variable within one of your package.json scripts, this will let snackables know you'd like to set the encoding type of the `.env` file(s).
 The following file encode types are supported:

 ```
 ascii